asadprodhan/blastdbbuilder/README.md

 For issues, bug reports, or feature requests, please contact: **Asad Prodhan.
 E-mail: asad.prodhan@dpird.wa.gov.au, prodhan82@gmail.com**

-## v1.2.0 additional feature: build from your own FASTA folder

 The existing download, concatenate, build, and Run all workflows are retained.
 Version 1.2.0 additionally allows a BLASTn database to be built directly from a directory containing one or more `.fasta`, `.fa`, `.fna`, or `.fas` files.
 Multiple FASTA files are concatenated automatically for the build, original FASTA files are preserved, and output is written as `blastnDB/nt.*`.